|

 bikes, which tend to be season independent.

-Smaller vintage road frames/bikes do not sell for
+Smaller vintage road frames/bikes often do not sell

-as much as a larger version of the same frame.
-This is true of the
+for as much as a larger version of the same frame.
+This is true of

-inch frames/bikes can sell at a discount of up to 40% over their larger
+Nineteen inch frames/bikes can sell at a discount of up to 40% over

-brethren.
-The lesser value is easily demonstrated; for example, by
+their larger brethren.
+The lesser value is easily demonstrated; for

-looking at eBay selling prices.
-(An exception to this general rule
+example, by looking at eBay selling prices.
+(An exception to this

-is for classic French and Italian bikes, which are highly valued by
+general rule is for classic French and Italian bikes, which are highly

 Why would this be?
 Certainly Trek sold bikes of these